 Offers are applied in order of appearance on the offers listing page (Figure 3).

 Next comes the ‘Description & Promotions’ section (Figure 7).
 This section defines how your customers will see the offer in the store.

 You’ll need to define the offer’s title (or how you’ll announce the offer to the customers), the offer’s description, image and short description.
 The last 3 are optional.
 Also, this section has a predefined image and short description locations (Figure 8).
 If you want to exclude any of the locations turn them off.

 The offer title, image and short description (if defined) are displayed on the home page (Fig 9) when the offer is enabled.
 They also are displayed at any matching category page.

 As a source for an image you can use either .jpg, .png, .gif or .bmp files from your computer or an image URL from the web.
 The image will be resized to 160x230 pixels when displayed on the customers front-end.
 Please keep this in mind when setting the image for an offer.

 The full offer description is displayed on the Special Offers page (Figure 10), that can be opened by clicking the offer title on the home page and on the category page.

 Now that you know how the Spend X Get Y offer works you can try it on your own and create an offer in your store following the steps described above.
-To proceed you’ll need to choose the offer type on the listing page and click Create (presuming the Spend X Get Y module is installed and enabled).
+To proceed you’ll need to choose the offer type on the listing page and click Create (presuming the addon Spend X Get Y is installed and enabled).
 When all required fields of the offer are filled in don’t forget to click Update and enable the offer for your customers.

 Once created you’ll need to enable the Special Offers panel in the ‘Hot Deals’ section on the home page (Figure 11).
 For this purpose go to the ‘Content: Menus’ section in the cart admin area and choose the hot deals available.